 John 13 through 17 are some of the most significant chapters in the Gospel of John.
 They are called the upper room discourse, where Jesus shares some of the most intimate moments with the disciples just before his arrest and crucifixion.
 Last words are important words, and these constitute his last words to the disciples before his death.

 I love how John 13 starts.
 "It was just before the Passover Festival.
-Jesus knew that the hour had come for him to leave this world and go to the Father.
+Jesus knew the hour had come for him to leave this world and go to the Father.
 Having loved his own, who were in the world, he loved them to the end."
 Here is Jesus staring death in the face, and despite His imminent suffering, He loves his own to the end.
 That is Jesus, and hopefully, we will love and serve to the end of our lives as well.

 We read, "The evening meal was in progress, and the devil had already prompted Judas, the son of Simon Iscariot, to betray Jesus.
 Jesus knew that the Father had put all things under his power and that he had come from God and was returning to God, so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist.
 After that, he poured water into a basin and began to wash his disciples' feet, drying them with the towel that was wrapped around him."

 No one had washed the feet of the disciples when they came into the upper room for supper.
 In fact, there was no one to do it.
-That was the job of lowly servants, and no one was going to humble themselves to wash one another's feet.
+That was the job of lowly servants, and no one would humble themselves to wash one another's feet.
 Except for Jesus.
 The God of the Universe who had left heaven for Bethlehem, who had lived among us for a season.
 The one who would shortly give His life on our behalf.
 He was humble enough to do what no one else would do.
 He loved them to the end.

 'When he had finished washing their feet, he put on his clothes and returned to his place.
 "Do you understand what I have done for you?" he asked them.
 "You call me 'Teacher' and 'Lord,' and rightly so, for that is what I am.
 Now that I, your Lord and Teacher, have washed your feet, you also should wash one another's feet.
 I have set you an example that you should do as I have done for you.
 Very truly I tell you, no servant is greater than his master, nor is a messenger greater than the one who sent him.
 Now that you know these things, you will be blessed if you do them.”